Top of the Pops: Spin-offs

-Top of the Pops has a sister show called TOTP2 which uses archive footage from as early as the late 1960s.
+Top of the Pops had a sister show called TOTP2 which used archive footage from as early as the late 1960s.
 It began on 17 September 1994.
 The early series were narrated by Johnnie Walker, before Steve Wright took over as narrator.
 In summer 2004 BBC Two's controller, Roly Keating, announced that it was being "rested".
 Shortly after UKTV G2 began showing re-edited versions of earlier programmes with re-recorded dialogue.
 Finally after a two-year break TOTP2 returned to the BBC Two schedules for a new series on Saturday, 30 September 2006, in an evening timeslot.
 It was still narrated by Steve Wright and featured a mixture of performances from the TOTP archive and newly recorded performances.
 The first edition of this series featured new performances by Razorlight and Nelly Furtado recorded after the final episode of Top of the Pops.
 In 2009 Mark Radcliffe took over as narrator.
 TOTP2 continued to receive sporadic new episodes from this point onwards, most notably Christmas specials, until 2017 when the show ceased producing new episodes, though previous episodes are still repeated on both BBC Two and BBC Four.

 Aired on BBC Radio 1 between the mid-1990s and late 2001 was Top of the Pops: The Radio Show which went out every Sunday at 3 pm just before the singles chart, and was presented by Jayne Middlemiss and Scott Mills.
 It later reappeared on the BBC World Service in May 2003 originally presented by Emma B, where it continues to be broadcast weekly in an hourly format, now presented by Kim Robson and produced by former BBC World Service producer Alan Rowett.

 The defunct channel Play UK created two spin offs; TOTP+ Plus and TOTP@Play (2000–2001) (until mid-2000, this show was called The Phone Zone and was a spin-off from BBC Two music series The O-Zone).
 BBC Choice featured a show called TOTP The New Chart (5 December 1999 – 26 March 2000) and on BBC Two TOTP+ (8 October 2000 – 26 August 2001) which featured the TOTP @ Play studio and presenters.
 This is not to be confused with the UK Play version of the same name.
 A more recent spin-off (now ended) was Top of the Pops Saturday hosted originally by Fearne Cotton and Simon Grant, and its successor Top of the Pops Reloaded.
 This was shown on Saturday mornings on BBC One and featured competitions, star interviews, video reviews and some Top of the Pops performances.
 This was aimed at a younger audience and was part of the CBBC Saturday morning line-up.
 This was to rival CD:UK at the same time on ITV.